Lab 8: MCMC Algorithms and Considerations#

 1,000 times, but each time withnsweeps=1

-Subtract \(\langle m \rangle_c\) from the 900 magnetization you collected.
+Subtract \(\langle m \rangle_c\) from the 900 magnetization values you collected.

-Calculate the autocorrelation of magnetization (with average subtracted) using the
+Calculate the autocorrelation of the 900 magnetization values (with the overall average subtracted) using the

 autocorr

-function (defined below)Describe what you observe.
-Does the autocorrelation deacys?
+).Describe what you observe.
+Does the autocorrelation decay?
 How fast does it decay?

 beta